Introduction

 To avoid hydrazine toxicity, those potentially exposed to it through manufacturing or the military should be aware of the recommended exposure guidelines.
 The National Institute of Occupational Health and Safety (NIOSH) has set out certain Acute Exposure Guideline Levels for Hazardous Substances.
 The guideline level for the airborne concentration for which the general population is expected to experience discomfort or irritation for hydrazine is 0.1 ppm.
 The guideline level for the airborne concentration for which the general population is expected to experience long-lasting effects is 1.6 ppm in 8 hours.

 The guideline level for the airborne concentration for which the general population is expected to experience life-threatening health effects or death is 4.4 ppm in 8 hours.
-Overall the NIOSH exposure limit is 0.03 ppm with a 2-hour ceiling.
+Overall, the NIOSH exposure limit is 0.03 ppm with a 2-hour ceiling.
 The odor threshold for hydrazine’s ammonia-like odor is 3 to 4 ppm.
 There are also guidelines from the Occupational Safety and Health Administration, American Conference of Governmental Industrial Hygienists, and Short-Term Public Emergency Guidance Level.
 Those exposed to hydrazine should also be educated about the possible symptoms that acute exposure may cause.[26]

 Pearls and Other Issues

 Hydrazine exposure is commonly seen in occupations involving the handling, production, and use of rocket fuel.
-Patients treated for tuberculosis and presenting with refractory seizures strongly suggests isoniazid overdose.
+Patients treated for tuberculosis and presenting with refractory seizures strongly suggest isoniazid overdose.
 Decontamination and good supportive care will manage most cases of hydrazine exposures.

 Respiratory arrest and death are primarily secondary to the neurological sequelae of coma and refractory seizures and are treated with IV pyridoxine in addition to benzodiazepines and barbiturates.
 Admissions observing for delayed pulmonary edema is reasonable as it may occur up to 24 to 48 hours after inhalational exposure.